CEBPB: Target genes

 CEBPB is capable of increasing the expression of several target genes.
 Among them, some have specific role in the nervous system such as the preprotachykinin-1 gene, giving rise to substance P and neurokinin A and the choline acetyltransferase responsible for the biosynthesis of the important neurotransmitter acetylcholine.

 Other targets include genes coding for cytokines such as IL-6, IL-4, IL-5, and TNF-alpha.

 Genes coding for transporter proteins that confer multidrug resistance to the cells have also been found to be activated by CEBPB.
 Such genes include ABCC2 and ABCB1.

+Enhancer Binding-Protein

+The CEBPB gene encodes a transcription factor.
+As previously mentioned, "It contains a leucine zipper (bZIP) domain and the encoded protein functions as a homodimer.
+It can also form heterodimers with enhancer-binding proteins such as alpha, delta, and gamma.
+The activity of this protein is important in regulating genes involving the immune and inflammatory responses, among other processes.
+The "AUG" start codons, resulting in multiple protein isoforms".
+It was also mentioned that each of these codon has a different biological function in the body.